 Note the pronounced spiritual focus of this prayer.
 As believers, we should have an eternal perspective.
 It is true that we are living here on earth, but earthly experience can’t be optimized until we prioritize the spiritual.
 We need spiritual wisdom and strength so that we won’t be overwhelmed by the circumstances of life.

-Too often I find that Christians seem to spend most of their time praying about earthly and physical things…sickness, unemployment, safety, daily needs, etc. Now don’t get me wrong…we can and should pray for these things!
-The Lord’s Prayer does say “give us this day our daily bread” – but note that the other parts of the Lord’s Prayer are about the eternal or spiritual – God’s kingdom, God’s will, forgiveness, avoiding temptation.
+Too often I find that Christians spend most of their time praying about earthly and physical things…sickness, unemployment, safety, daily needs, etc. Now don’t get me wrong…we can and should pray for these things!
+The Lord’s Prayer does say “give us this day our daily bread” – but note that the other parts of the Lord’s Prayer are about the eternal or spiritual: God’s kingdom, God’s will, forgiveness, avoiding temptation.

 Look at those verses from Colossians again.
 Imagine if… we were regularly praying for ourselves and for each other that we would… know God’s will, have spiritual insight, know more about God, have a worthy Christian walk, please God, have spiritual power, patience, endurance, joy and gratitude.